WilkMat3/SET09102_Personal_Portfolio/week8_project.md

-# Project work 1
+# Project work week 8
 ## Summary
-This week I have been working on the [Access lists of pool experts so that I can recruit them into the team] issue.
+This week I have been working on the [Access lists of pool experts so that I can recruit them into the team](https://github.com/xinjoonha/SET09102_PURPLE/issues/48) issue.
 The work was split between two people, I would be taking care of CRUD methods and tests and my colleague would take care of UI and views.
-As a part of the acceptance criteria we had to make sure that the implementation allows for viewing a pool of experts along with their associations status, status change date and working location.
+As a part of the acceptance criteria, we had to make sure that the implementation allows for viewing a pool of experts along with their association status, status change date and working location.

 I wanted to implement the repository pattern for our ticket.
-We keep adding extra models to the project and there is a lot of code repetitions because of that.
-This violates the DRY principle as each implementation of crud functions on an object is basically a repetition.
+We keep adding extra models to the project and there are a lot of code repetitions because of that.
+This violates the DRY principle as each implementation of crud functions on an object is a repetition.

 Firstly, I created the interface with all required CRUD methods as per Fig 1.
 The *T* is a placeholder that represents a generic type.